CheckPointSW/terraform-provider-infinity-next/docs/resources/inext_trusted_sources.md

 ### Required

 - `min_num_of_sources` (Number) Minimum number of users or addresses that must exhibit similar activity for the behavior to be considered benign
-- `name` (String) The name of the resource, also acts as it's unique ID
+- `name` (String) The name of the resource, also acts as its unique ID

 ### Optional